jldbasa/jldbasa_old.github.io/source/_posts/2014-03-02-rails-security-pitfalls.markdown

 - whitelist IP address
 - VPN or intranet access only
 - separate application

 # Conclusion

-use `brakeman` to scan your app for vulnerabilities
+use `brakeman` to scan your app for vulnerabilities.

 {% codeblock lang:sh %}